Satyam-Maru/MeetAI/README.md

 # MeetAI 📹

 MeetAI is a real-time video conferencing application built with the MERN stack (MongoDB, Express, React, Node.js) and integrated with the LiveKit API for video and audio functionalities.
-It provides a seamless and interactive video meeting experience with features like user authentication, room management, and a waiting room for hosts to control participant access.
+It provides a seamless and interactive video meeting experience with features like user authentication, room management, a waiting room for hosts to control participant access, and live transcriptions.

 -----

 ## **Features** ✨

 * **Real-time Communication**: High-quality video and audio streaming powered by LiveKit.
+* **Live Transcriptions**: Real-time transcriptions of meetings powered by Deepgram.
 * **User Authentication**: Secure sign-up and sign-in functionality with both email/password and Google OAuth.
 * **Room Management**: Users can create new rooms with randomly generated names or join existing ones using a room name or invite link.
 * **Waiting Room**: Hosts have control over who joins the meeting, with the ability to approve or reject participants.
 * **Host Menu**: A dedicated menu for hosts to manage the meeting, including access to the waiting room and a list of joined users.
 * **Participant Management**: Hosts can remove participants from the room.
 * **Noise Suppression**: Integrated with Krisp for advanced noise suppression, ensuring clear audio.
 * **Notifications**: Real-time notifications for hosts when a new participant joins the waiting room.
 * **Responsive Design**: A user-friendly interface that works on both desktop and mobile devices.

 -----